gesistsa/adaR/README.md

 ## Example

-This is a basic example which shows all the returned components
+This is a basic example which shows all the returned components.

 ``` r
 library(adaR)